jzbakos/site-starter/README.md

 # site-starter
-A simple, lightweight starting point for any website.
+A simple, lightweight starting point for any small/medium project.